 - Sundries, confectionery, and soft drinks

-Enjoy a pre-show meal or drink in the interval or after the show at the Babbacombe Inn, literally across the road and only a 30 seconds walk.
+Enjoy a pre-show meal or drink in the interval or after the show at the Babbacombe Inn, literally across the road and only a 30 second walk.
 It is advisable to book prior to your visit to the theatre and if you redeem your voucher on your ticket holder against your pre-show meal for two, you can get 2 sizzling steaks for only £15 (subject to terms and conditions) to contact the Babbacombe Inn call on 01803 316200.

 BABBACOMBE ALSO HAS MANY OTHER FINE PUBS AND RESTAURANTS THAT OFFER GREAT FOOD WITH A SOCIABLE ENVIRONMENT TO ENJOY A RELAXING DRINK.
 WE CAN HIGHLY RECOMMEND THE FOLLOWING ESTABLISHMENTS, SOME WILL ALSO TAKE ORDERS FOR INTERVAL DRINKS, why not ask your preferred establishment if they can accommodate your drinks order: -

-Route 16 Bar & Seafood Restaurant, The Downs Hotel, Babbacombe Bay Tearoom, Hanbury's Fish Restaurant renowned for their award Winning fish & Chips, the Oasis Bar at the Sefton Hotel, the Norcliffe Hotel's Patio Bar, Cary Arms, Angels, The Old Coach House, The Buccaneer, the Cliff Railway Café, the Oddicombe Beach Café and finally, but by no means least is the lovely Babbacombe Royal Hotel & Carvery.
+Route 16 Bar & Seafood Restaurant, The Downs Hotel, Babbacombe Bay Café/Bistro, Hanbury's Fish Restaurant renowned for their award-Winning fish & Chips, The Babbacombe Hotel, Cary Arms, Angels, The Old Coach House, The Buccaneer, the Cliff Railway Café, Three Degrees West bar & bistro on Oddicombe Beach and finally, but by no means least is the lovely Babbacombe Royal Hotel & Carvery.